-b) Concerning the QMS, the management representative holds regular meetings with all the staff, aiming to communicate the importance of the system and the requirements given by the Treaty and its rules as external documents along with the criteria given in the standard and the proper way to fulfil these requirements.

-21.08 Indicate how and when top management of the Authority or delegated officers:

-- (a) conducts management reviews and ensures the availability of appropriate resources; - (b) reviews quality objectives; and - (c) ensures that the quality objectives are communicated and understood by the relevant staff at the respective Authority.
+- b) Concerning the QMS, the management representative holds regular meetings with all the staff, aiming to communicate the importance of the system and the requirements given by the Treaty and its rules as external documents along with the criteria given in the standard and the proper way to fulfil these requirements. - 21.08 Indicate how and when top management of the Authority or delegated officers: - (a) conducts management reviews and ensures the availability of appropriate resources; - (b) reviews quality objectives; and - (c) ensures that the quality objectives are communicated and understood by the relevant staff at the respective Authority.

 Aiming to fulfil the Strategic Priorities for 2016-2018, INAPI communicated a strategic plan to the different units as part of the institutional alignment plan.
 INAPI's Quality Policy defines the commitments taken to grant a quality service.
 This strategic plan includes the initiative of assessing the feasibility of including the ISA/IPEA processes within the ISO certification and the readjustment to the standard ISO 9001:2015.
 This last goal was accomplished on May 2018, when the certification under the ISO 9001:2015 was obtained, broadening its scope to include our ISA/IPEA activities.
 After implementing the Quality Management Committee (QMC) and the approval of the Quality Policy, INAPI worked on defining its specific quality objectives for the business areas.
 In that regard, the Patents Division developed quality objectives for ISA activities, performing an annual review thereof since 2015.
-A new Institutional Strategy plan for the 2020-2022 period, drafted by several staff members, including examiners and quality officers, is underway, which considers several strategic initiatives among which PCT activities are included: patent quality and Chilean patent applications internationalization.
+A new Institutional Strategy plan for the 2020-2022 period, was drafted by several staff members in 2020, including examiners and quality officers.
+This plan considers several strategic initiatives among which PCT activities are included: patent quality and Chilean patent applications internationalization.
+Different and multidisciplinary specialized teams worked in various initiatives to improve quality in our processes in order to get a more comprehensive view of different sections' work and how they impact other areas.
+This activity also helped other staff members have an external approach to possible solutions for everyday challenges.